 What do users like about Flat Tummy?

 Some users appreciate that Flat Tummy Tea is 100 percent natural.
-Others like that this cleanse and weight-loss product can help with constipation.
+Others like that this cleanse and weight-loss product can help with constipation and increase energy levels.

 What do users not like about Flat Tummy Tea?

 Some users do not like the “weight-loss” results they see with Flat Tummy Tea.
 Furthermore, there are some complaints about side effects such as diarrhea and dehydration.

 How long does it take to see actual results with Flat Tummy Tea?

 According to the official website, you may see results within a few days.
 However, this varies from person to person.

 Are there any laxatives in Flat Tummy Tea?